yassinechouket/GitHub-ETL-Project/README.md

 ## Prerequisites

-Docker
+-Docker

-A GitHub token (for API authentication)
+-A GitHub token (for API authentication)

-Python 3 (already included in the container)
+-Python 3 (already included in the container)

-A GitHub account
+-A GitHub account

 ## Getting started